Ava DuVernay: 2016–present: Career expansion

 On July 6, 2017, it was announced that Netflix had given the production When They See Us a series order consisting of four episodes.
 The series was created by DuVernay, who served as executive producer, co-writer, and director.
 Other executive producers credited, include Jeff Skoll, Jonathan King, Oprah Winfrey, Jane Rosenthal and Berry Welsh.
 Production companies involved with the series consisted of Participant Media, Harpo Films, and Tribeca Productions.
 The series premiered on Netflix on May 31, 2019.
 Upon its release, the miniseries received universal acclaim.
 On June 25, 2019, Netflix announced that the miniseries had been streamed by over 23 million viewers within its first month of release.
-It received a record number of 16 nominations for Emmy Awards for writing, directing, and acting for stars and supporting actors.
+It received a record 16 Emmy nominations, for writing, directing, and acting for stars and supporting actors.

-Advertising and music videos

-In 2013, DuVernay partnered with Miu Miu as part of their Women's Tales film series.
-Her short film The Door starred actress Gabrielle Union and reunited DuVernay with her Middle of Nowhere star Emayatzy Corinealdi.
-The film premiered online in February 2013 and was presented at the Venice Days sidebar of the 70th Venice International Film Festival in August.

-Also in August 2013, DuVernay released, through Vimeo, a second branded short film entitled Say Yes.
-The film was sponsored by cosmetic brand Fashion Fair and starred Kali Hawk and Lance Gross with Julie Dash, Victoria Mahoney, Lorraine Toussaint and Issa Rae appearing as extras.

-In 2015, Apple Music and their ad agency Translation hired DuVernay to helm a series of three commercials starring Mary J. Blige, Taraji P. Henson and Kerry Washington.
-The first ad, Chapter 1, premiered during Fox's Emmy broadcast on September 20, 2015.
-Chapter 2 and Chapter 3 debuted in November 2015 and February 2016, respectively.

-Her music video for the Jay-Z ft.
-Beyoncé song "Family Feud" premiered December 29, 2017, on Tidal.